XAVware/LazySplitX/README.md

 #### Issues
     - The NavigationSplitView styles that we are provided, prominentDetail and balanced, are not easily changed dynamically.
     - The color of the button is based on the accent color.
 If the menu/sidebar uses the accent color as a background, the button will be 'invisible'.
     - In some cases, we may want to run additional logic when the user opens the menu, or we may want to stop them from opening the menu entirely until certain conditions are met.
-The default sidebar toggle's code can not be easily appended to or modified.
+The default sidebar toggle's code can not be easily appended to or modified, so the only option we are left with is to listen for changes to the column visibility which would become very bulky very quick.

 ## The Problem
-When it comes to using navigation split view or navigation stack, there are a lot of tutorials available online whether there through Apple or third-party, but they only cover using these out of the solutions with simple app examples that don't require custom layouts.
+When it comes to using NavigationSplitView or navigation stack, there are a lot of tutorials available online whether there through Apple or third-party, but they only cover using these out of the solutions with simple app examples that don't require custom layouts.
 Several people have asked for solutions to achieve behavior that was previously available through navigation view and is currently available in UI kits UI split view controller.
 Apple states that these NavigationViews work best with other out of the box solutions like Lists.
 Many times I, and other developers and UX designers, just want more flexibility.

 ### UISplitViewController
 Compared to the tools available on SwiftUI, the UI kits UI split view controller offers several more options when it comes to which views are displayed and how.